 12 Chinese Skullcap

 Doctors in 2013 reported symptoms consistent with liver damage in a 62-year-old woman taking Move Free Advanced arthritis supplement.
 Her symptoms improved when she stopped taking the supplement.
+However, as her osteoarthritis pain began to flair up again, she re-started taking Move Free Advanced.
+Two weeks later, she again started having liver problems.

 Move Free may or may not list skullcap as an ingredient.
 Some labels refer to something called “Uniflex.”
 Some product labels I saw mention skullcap as an ingredient in the Uniflex formulation.

-Brand Names Linked To Liver Failure
+Supplement Brand Names Linked To Liver Failure

-Case reports have mentioned the following supplements as being linked to liver toxicity and liver transplant.
+Case reports have mentioned the following brands of supplements as being linked to liver toxicity and liver transplant.
 This list is not complete and is limited to what I was able to locate via case reports.

 - Hydroxycut (iovate health sciences)